 Like a familiar and favorite long-sleeved shirt, the Seattle power rock group, Asterhouse, drapes its listeners in solid northwest style.
 The band's guitar, bass and drums both harken to the glory days of Emerald City punk music and point to a new potential for ethereal rhythmic prowess.

-Each time the three members - vocalist John Thornburg, lead guitarist Russ Thornburg and bassist Julia Posada - plug in to play, they’re out to prove something to you.
+Each time the three members - vocalist John Thornburg, lead guitarist Russ Thornburg and bassist Julio Posada - plug in to play, they’re out to prove something to you.
 Whether ripping off a lighting lead lick or carrying your ear through a sweet acoustic pluck, Asterhouse aims to impress you note after note, night after night, breaking into new territory just to tell you about it.

 The summer of 2018 saw the three-piece release their latest LP, The Dead Victorians, an at times relentless showcase of musicianship and at others a thoughtful display of creativity.
 Mixing cello with guitar and snappy snares, the record proves again that Asterhouse exists to shake up the contemporary music scene.